On the mid-line of the abdomen, 3/5 of the way down from the umbilicus to the superior edge of the pubic bone.

 Do not needle or moxa this point on pregnant women.

 Needle perpendicularly half to 1 cun, or diagonally downwards slightly more.
-Because deep needling could penetrate the walls of the bladder, ask the patient to void it first.
+Because deep needling could penetrate the walls of the bladder, ask the patient to empty it first.

 Tends to be downwards towards and into the genitals and urethra.

-Moxa is excellent on this point for patients who have lost their strength either through age or infirmity.
+Moxa is excellent on Conception Vessel 4 for patients who have lost their strength either through age or infirmity.
 The point has the power to strengthen both yin and yang, and with moxibustion it works more on Yang (though Yin benefits too.)

 With needle, if Yang is already deficient, Yin benefits most and indeed, a patient with some Yang but little Yin may feel ‘flattened’ for a while after having just acupuncture here.
 (Meaning that your patient may need to sleep awhile!)